 Mint was one of the first free online budgeting apps when it launched in 2007.
+I used it when it was first released.
 Intuit purchased Mint in 2009, and today many users are looking to replace Mint with a different personal finance app.
-Here are the 7 best Mint alternatives worth considering.
+Here are the 8 best Mint alternatives worth considering.

 - Top Mint.com Alternative Picks

 - 1. Personal Capital (Empower)–Best Overall Alternative to Mint.com

 - 2. Tiller Money–Best for those who love spreadsheets

 - 4. CountAbout–Best for converting data from Mint

 - 6. You Need a Budget (YNAB)–Best for simple budgeting

 - 7. PocketSmith